reportmill/SnapKit/ReadMe.md

     - ViewEvent for encapsulating all input events in unified object

     - DialogBox, FormBuilder: For quickly generating UI for common user input

+## Integrated Developer Tools

+If you double-tap the control key in any SnapKit app, a developer console will appear.
+There are many features here to make it easier to debug visual layouts and explore new or large code bases:

+    - Mouse-Over to select and inspect any individual nested ViewOwner controller and UI

+    - Mouse-Over to select and inspect any View

+    - Open any UI in the UI Builder, or controller in GitHub code, or View JavaDoc

+    - Select different UI themes (standard, light, dark, light-blue, etc.)

+    - Enable debug flashing of repaint regions to ensure efficient repaints

+    - Enable Frames-Per-Second paint speed measurement tool

+## The 3D Graphics Package

+SnapKit also has a basic 3D package based on OpenGL that uses JOGL on the desktop and WebGL in the browser.
+There is also a simple built-in renderer that renders 3D using standard 2D graphics (this avoids unnecessary external JOGL dependencies when 3D isn't really needed and can actually look better in PDF, SVG or print).

+The 3D package has:

+    - Basic geometry classes for matrices, vectors and points

+    - Fundamental scene elements for Camera, Lights and Scene

+    - Fundamental VertexArray class to model and render and mesh of triangles, lines and points